Updated March 12, 2016

-We want to paste this code just before the closing < /head > tag.
+We want to paste this code just before the closing < /head > tag into WordPress.

-Installing tracking code in Genesis
+How to install Google Analytics tracking code in Genesis

-From your Dashboard, go to Genesis (in left column) –> Theme Settings.
+From your Dashboard, go to Genesis (in left column) > Theme Settings:

-Paste your tracking code into this box.
+Scroll down until you see the “Header and Footer Scripts” box and paste your tracking code into the top box.
 (If you already have code in here, paste the Analytics code at the bottom.)

-Don’t forget to save!
+Don’t forget to save your settings!

 How to make sure your Google Analytics tracking code is installed properly

 If you’re not receiving traffic, here are a few things you can do:

 - If those don’t work, log out of Analytics and log back in.
 You never know if that’ll do the trick…

-How to view your stats
+How to view your stats in Google Analytics

 - Login to Google Analytics.

-- Click on your website name when it drops down.
+- Click on your website name.

-- Your Account Overview will appear.
+- Your Audience Overview will appear.
 Navigate the menu on the left to pull out more specific bits of information.
 For example, your Overview will give you an idea of your basic traffic levels.
 Your Traffic Sources will tell you where traffic is coming from, etc.